google-research/android_world/index.markdown

 ## Paper
-AndroidWorld is described in [http://arxiv.org/TODO](our publication (PDF)).
+AndroidWorld is described in our <a href="https://github.com/google-research/android_world" style="blue">publication</a>.

 ## Run Benchmark
-See our <a href="https://github.com/google-research/android_world">github repository</a> for instructions on running the benchmark.
+See our <a href="https://github.com/google-research/android_world" style="blue">GitHub repository</a> for instructions on running the benchmark.

 ## Citation
 <pre>